teeboy2791/teeboy2791.github.io/_tabs/about.md

 I spent 15 years working at [Unisys](https://www.unisys.com/) starting as a graduate trainee progressing to Systems Architect.

-I then moved to [Eclipse Group Solutions](https://www.eclipsegroup.co.uk/) continuing as a Systems architect, but evolving into and eCommerce Consultants working with SAP Commerce and Adobe Commerce.
+I then moved to [Eclipse Group Solutions](https://www.eclipsegroup.co.uk/) continuing as a Systems architect, but evolving into an eCommerce Consultant working with SAP Commerce and Adobe Commerce.
 Picking up additional project management and business analysis skills as I went on.

 The longer you work in IT the less technical you get, spending more and more of my time in Word, Excel, JIRA, Confluence and Lucidchart!